hmxxu/BeatBuddy/reports/report4.md

 Jonathan
  *

-HaoMing
- * Made mood based algorithms

-Adrian
+Adrian + HaoMing
+ * Got stuck because existing function `returnAudioFeatures` only return audio feature for a singlar track
+ * Made a version of `returnAudioFeatures` that works for a mutiple tracks
+ * Made function to display average audio feature of a given playlist
- * Made mood based algorithms
+ * Made mood based algorithms based on average trends on moods

 Tapan
  * Carried out user testing